Winifred Sackville Stoner Jr.: Childhood

-Winifred Sackville Stoner Jr. was born in Evansville, Indiana, the daughter of Winifred Sackville Stoner (ca. 1870-1931).
+Winifred Sackville Stoner Jr. was born in Evansville, Indiana, the daughter of Winifred Sackville Stoner (ca. 1870 – 1931).
 "Mother Stoner," founder of the Natural Education movement, was an innovative educator who promoted the importance of fun in learning.

 Mother Stoner's own child proved a successful learner in her own right.
 By age three, the younger Stoner could read and write capably; by six, she could use a typewriter and had had an illustrated book of her poems published; by eight, she spoke at least five languages and had translated Mother Goose into Esperanto ("Patrino Anserino").
 At nine, she passed the entrance exams for Stanford University and the University of Wisconsin–Madison.

 The two collaborated through the 1920s on a monthly promotional publication entitled "Mother Stoner's Bulletin".

 Mnemonic rhymes

 Winifred Sackville Stoner Jr. is especially known for poems, rhymes and mnemonic jingles that aid in the recollection of information.
-One of her best known poems is entitled, The History of The U.S, of which the opening lines are:
+One of her best known poems is entitled, The History of The U.S, which begins with the existing mnemonic of "In fourteen hundred ninety-two, Columbus sailed the ocean blue", which was known at least a decade before her birth, but extends it into a full poem which begins: